artempoletsky/blender_1_click_rig/doc/converting_to_rigify.md

 2. 2 shoulder bones are required
 3. 2 arms, 2 legs.
 3 bones for the each limb is required.
 Also the armature can have twist bones for limbs.
 4. An armature need to have 10 fingers, 3 bones each.
-5. Separate toes and face rig is not supported for now.
+5. Separated toes and face rig is not supported for now.
 6. Character can have breast bones.

 If bones with this structure is named properly, and you have related mapping.
 You can just select related mapping and press `Convert character to rigify by mapping`